cmichi/ulm-opening-hours/README.md

  * Make time editable
  * Remove need for external data.json, instead parse *.xml on startup
  * Datepicker
+ * Test alternating between Mo, 900 and Do 2300

  * (What if we restart server?
 What happens to existing clients?
 Include a timeout within clientside JS which greys the website out if no reaction